Barbog/deja-website/pages/en/faq'ing-read-me.md

 - Third, log in and read sections: Burn Etiquette and Survival Guide and answer the questions at the end of the sections.

-- Fourth, fill out the visa application, which will only become available after reading both sections and answering the test questions.
+- Fourth, fill out the entry application, which will only become available after reading both sections and answering the test questions.

 - Fifth, get involved, create a project, a workshop, volunteer, donate, check the slack channel which you will be invited to join and paricipate in the conversations that interest you.

-<span style="color:#77011e;"><u>Why can't I open the visa application tab?</u></span>
+<span style="color:#77011e;"><u>Why can't I open the entry application tab?</u></span>

-The Visa will only be available after you have read the:
+The Entry will only be available after you have read the:

 - Burn Etiquette